nevetsosu/Auxilary-Adversarial-Noise/README.md

 utils/autoprompt.py allows for prompting all files on a specific model or all models.
 It will attempt to prompt all unprompted files in LOGO_DIR and ALTERED_DIR. autoprompt will use the csv at DB_PATH to determine what has already been prompted and save new prompts to there.
 If the csv at DB_PATH doesn't exist already, it will be created.
 DB_PATH should be specified in the .env.

 # Todo
+In gemma, I should output either the accumulated perturbation or the average perturbation.
+This allows me to create different images that may have different amounts of perturbation (using a multplier), but still from the same perturbation pattern.

 Handle Transparency by replacing it with white RGB pixels

 Improve imperceptibility of adversarial examples.